Outpatient Rehab in NJ

 Introduction to Outpatient Treatment

-Not all addictions are created equally and there is such a thing as too much treatment or overkill.
-Just like you wouldn’t cast your arm to heal a small scrape, not every instance of substance abuse requires inpatient care and lengthy stays in a treatment facility.
+Not all addictions and mental health issues are created equally and there is such a thing as too much treatment or overkill.
+Just like you wouldn’t cast your arm to heal a small scrape, not every instance of substance abuse or mental illness requires inpatient care and lengthy stays in a treatment facility.

 Nonetheless, many people perceive that the best results come solely from the most intensive treatment.
-In reality though, the rehab should be appropriate and proportionate to the level of addiction.
+In reality though, the rehab should be appropriate and proportionate to the level of addiction or mental illness.

 That’s where options like outpatient treatment come into play.
 The chief difference between an outpatient program and an inpatient one is that you aren’t obligated to move into the rehab center.
 This type of non-residential care is markedly less restrictive and affords you the most flexibility and freedom.

-Therefore, outpatient treatment is most often associated with more moderate instances of addiction.
+Therefore, outpatient treatment is most often associated with more moderate instances of addiction or mental illness.

-With that being said, it’s important to remember that treatment, just like addiction itself, happens along a continuum or gradient.
+With that being said, it’s important to remember that treatment, just like addiction and mental health issues themselves, happens along a continuum or gradient.
 So, outpatient care can work well as a transitory type of treatment for those who’ve finished an inpatient program, partial care (PHP) or even just wanting a step down from an intensive outpatient program (IOP).

 Getting you on the road to recovery and a path of sobriety with as little discomfort and inconvenience as possible is the goal and outpatient treatment plays a vital role in that, whether you start with it or transition to it.